jakubboucek/docker-lamp-devstack/README.md

 - Apache `DocumentRoot` changed to: `/var/www/html/www` (configurable by ENV)
 - PHP image comes with [Composer 2.2+](https://getcomposer.org/) and [Git 2.30+](https://git-scm.com/) to use it in guest shell
-- MySQL properly configured to `utf8mb4` as a default charset, optional support of Windows Host also available
+- MySQL properly configured to use `utf8mb4` as a default charset, an optional support of Windows Host is also available
 - timezones are correctly supported
 - optimized for small image size and short load times